top of page

 Jungian Psychoanalysis

-Jungian Psychoanalysis, developed by Carl Gustav Jung, extends traditional psychoanalytic concepts by incorporating ideas such as the collective unconscious, archetypes, and individuation.
+Jungian Psychoanalysis, developed by Carl Jung, extends traditional psychoanalytic concepts by incorporating ideas such as the collective unconscious, archetypes, and individuation.
 This approach emphasizes the exploration of dreams, myths, and symbols to uncover deeper layers of the psyche.
 By understanding these universal patterns and personal symbols, individuals can achieve greater self-awareness and psychological balance.
-Jungian Psychoanalysis also focuses on integrating different aspects of the self to foster personal growth and fulfillment.
+Jungian Psychoanalysis also focuses on integrating different aspects of the self, like one's masculine and feminine aspects, the higher self and the lower self.

 Hypnotherapy

-Hypnotherapy utilizes hypnosis as a tool to access the subconscious mind, facilitating profound relaxation and focused attention.
+Hypnotherapy utilizes hypnosis as a tool to access the subconscious mind, facilitating profound relaxation and focused attention, bringing the client in a suggestive state.
 This therapeutic approach can help individuals uncover and process repressed memories, alleviate stress, and modify unwanted behaviors.
 Techniques often involve guided visualization, suggestion, and regression to past experiences to resolve underlying issues.
 Hypnotherapy is effective in treating conditions such as anxiety, phobias, pain management, and habit disorders by promoting deep-seated behavioral and emotional changes.

 Return to the therapies overview